-The principal activity of the Company is investment holding while its subsidiaries are principally engaged in provision of repair, maintenance, alteration and addition ("RMAA") works services in Hong Kong.
-There were no significant changes to the Group's principal activities during the year ended 31 December 2022.
+The principal activity of the Company is investment holding while its subsidiaries are principally engaged in provision of repair, maintenance, alteration and addition ("RMAA") works services in Hong Kong and distributorship of building materials in Hong Kong.
+There were no other significant changes to the Group's principal activities during the year ended 31 December 2024.